blob7/Bleeding-Edge-fill-bot/README.md

 4. Paste the directory path in both \<dir path\>
 > [!IMPORTANT]
 > Remove the "\<" "\>" when your enter your information

+### Configure The Task.
+1. Copy the directory path from the previous step
+2. Open the 10MinFillBot.xml in a text editor
+3. In the command tags replace "your_dir" with the directory

+### Import The Task
+1. Open Task Scheduler
+2. *Optional*: create a new folder called My Tasks
+3. Select 'Import Task...'
+4. Select 10MinFillBot.xml
+5. Select 'OK'

 ### Create Task In Task Scheduler
 1. Open Task Scheduler.